-This blog about liver pain is written in an entirely different place than my first blog or youtube on liver pain.
-A lot has changed since they found the tumor on my liver and I had the Tace chemo procedure.
-Like most of you, I try to handle pain bravely.
-If I am going to moan and groan, I do it in privacy.
-Having chronic pain during Hepatitis C treatment for 43 weeks taught me a lot about pain management.
-I was the image of longsuffering endurance most of the time.
+This blog about liver pain is different than my first blog or youtube.
+With liver cancer, Tace, chemo – I’m like most of you, I try to handle pain bravely.
 But recently there has been a huge shift in my ideas about pain.
 I’ve had to look at drugs that are safe for liver pain.
-Do you wanna go down this road with me?
-Whether you’ve had pain or love someone who does, I think we have a lot to share.
 Let’s take a look at types of pain, medication, pros and cons, and the mental stress of living with pain.

 I divide pain into 2 catagories.

-Your pain may be from nerve damage, such as neuropathy.
-It may be joint pain from autoimmune illness or Hepatitis C Treatment.
+Your pain may be from nerve damage, joint pain, Hepatitis C Treatment.
 It may be liver pain, or back pain.
-Whether it is a chronic pain or occasional sharp jabs, you need some relief!
+You need some relief!